 4. Now it is time to mix the frosting for a solid 2 minutes to incorporate air and achieve an old fashioning fluffy texture.

 4. Store your white frosting in a sealed container for two weeks in the refrigerator.

 What to Use White Frosting On?

-The ingredients are so straight-forward there aren't a lot of swaps.
+There aren't a lot of swaps here.
 I suppose you could use all butter instead of using any shortening but then you won't have the lovely light bakery frosting crunch on the surface, or the rich flavor.

 It's very easy to make this white frosting.
 Just put all ingredients in a bowl, mostly sugar, butter, shortening and mix and you have frosting.